nyu-ossd-s20/activity1_browser_extension/team_5.md

 6. Describe three types of behaviors that violate the Mozilla Community Participation Guidelines.

+* Be inrespectful
+* Be indirect and not professional
+* Be exclusive

 7. If a person working with the content of this repository runs into problems or has questions, what can they do?